SomebodyLikeEveryBody/OpenDictaVoice/README.md

 ## Description:

-A voice dictation program wrote in python to do voice dictation.
+A voice dictation program wrote in **python3** to do voice dictation.

 ## How to use: